zwu52/Linear-System-Theory/README.md

 # Linear-System-Theory

-This foler will include the work of a linear control project on restricted three body problem
+This folder will include the work of a linear control project on restricted three body problem